-The Neutrino and Dark Matter Group Members consist of three professors: Pantic, Svoboda, and Tripathi, plus five postdoctoral researchers, eight graduate students, and a large number of undergraduate assistants.
-We work on individual experiments (e.g. SNO+, LUX, DarkSide, CAPTAIN ) in addition to working on developing basic neutrino detection instrumentation (e.g. nanofiltration, photomultipliers, water-based liquid scintillator, fast electronics).
-We are also involved in the design of new experiments like DUNE and LZ.
+The Neutrino Group Members consist of two professors: Pantic and Svoboda, plus five postdoctoral researchers, eight graduate students, and a large number of undergraduate assistants.
+We work on individual experiments (e.g. ANNIE, SNO+, WATCHMAN) in addition to working on developing basic neutrino detection instrumentation (e.g. nanofiltration, photomultipliers, water-based liquid scintillator, fast electronics).
+We are also involved in the design of new experiments like DUNE and Theia.
 On this page we introduce ourselves and our work.
-Many of us also have accompanying blogs that we update on a continuing basis.

-I have been working in the field of neutrino physics for a number of years, having built many large underground multi-purpose detectors (IMB, Super-Kamiokande, KamLAND, SNO+, DUNE) and also smaller experiments such as Double Chooz and ANNIE.
+I have been working in the field of neutrino physics for a number of years, having built many large underground multi-purpose detectors (IMB, Super-Kamiokande, KamLAND, SNO+, DUNE, Theia) and also smaller experiments such as Double Chooz and ANNIE.
 I am interested in understanding neutrinos and their relationship to the Standard Model.
 Why is the neutrino mass scale so small?
 Do neutrinos interact with the Higgs?
 Is there a relationship between neutrino physics and the physics of dark matter?
-Here is a recent CV: cv-rsvoboda.pdf Also check out Bob's Blog Spot.

 My current research focuses on the ANNIE and SNO+ experiments.
 I was involved in the construction and commissioning of ANNIE Phase 1 in 2016 and my work is now focused on the simulation, data analysis and the preparation of the next physics phase.
 In SNO+, I'm currently studying the possibility of performing a reactor antineutrino measurement with the detector in its scintillator phase.
 Previously a member of the Double Chooz, CeSOX and Nucifer collaborations, I have studied low energy neutrinos using liquid scintillator detectors for neutrino oscillation studies, supernovae pointing and reactor monitoring.